s8Usy429/automoxture/README.md

 }
 ```

-This will apply to all the tests in the class.<br/>
+This will apply to all the tests in the class.
 If you don't want this behavior, call the Customize method directly inside your test method.
 ```cs
 public class ServiceWithDependenciesTests : AutoMoxtureTest